Corporate Accountability Tool & Communications Hub (CATCH)

 Looking Ahead: Lessons for our Impact Network

 We have experienced challenges relating to building an AI model that automatically categorizes Code violations into different groups according to the Code articles and WHA resolutions.
 While violations remain violations, digital marketing has blurred the lines between several types of violations, making it difficult to fit the violations squarely into certain Code articles.
 We have had to become creative to combine certain Code articles and resolutions together to be able to capture the violations and classify them correctly.

-We aim to adapt the pilot to monitor violations and damaging practices in other areas, such as labelling of food and beverages for children, alcohol.
+We aim to adapt the pilot to monitor violations and damaging practices in other areas, such as labeling of food and beverages for children, and alcohol.

 Watch the Latest from the CATCH CHATS Series

 This two-part series features David Clark, a former Legal Specialist from UNICEF and currently a Public Health and Human Rights Law Specialist, and Kathy Shats, Legal Specialist from UNICEF HQ.